 "The more polluted the rivers are, the more we have to spend to clean the water.

-"Often the tax payer's money is used to clean up the rivers.
-In other words, our destructive attitude to the environment will return to haunt us in a different way," explained S.Piarapapakaran, the President of the Association of Water and Energy (AWER).
+Often the taxpayer's money is used to clean up the rivers.
+In other words, our destructive attitude to the environment will return to haunt us in a different ways," warned the President of the Association of Water and Energy Research Malaysia (AWER) S. Piarapapakaran,